bpt26/usher_wiki/docs/source/global_trees.rst

 SARS-CoV-2 (Covid-19)
 ---------------------
 SARS-CoV-2 is the virus that causes COVID-19.
-The global SARS-CoV-2 tree includes sequences from a variety of sources, including but not limited to INSDC (GenBank/ENA/DDBJ).
+The global SARS-CoV-2 tree includes over seven million sequences from a variety of sources, including but not limited to INSDC (GenBank/ENA/DDBJ).
 The SARS-CoV-2 trees and information about their data sources `can be found here <https://hgdownload.gi.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/>`_.
 You can also `click here to view the latest tree in taxonium <https://taxonium.org/sars-cov-2/public>`_.

 .. _header-tuberculosis: